-- Zero-day exploits: Zero-day exploits target unknown vulnerabilities in software, hardware, or firmware.
+Zero-day exploits target unknown vulnerabilities in software, hardware, or firmware.
 This can make it difficult to successfully protect against threats before they have already been discovered.

-- Unpatched software: Unpatched software refers to software that has not yet been updated with the latest version, which can leave known vulnerabilities exposed.
+Unpatched software refers to software that has not yet been updated with the latest version, which can leave known vulnerabilities exposed.

-- Malware: Malware is software that carries out a malicious attack on vulnerable devices with the intention of corrupting data or gaining authority over a system.
+Malware is software that carries out a malicious attack on vulnerable devices with the intention of corrupting data or gaining authority over a system.

-- Ransomware: Ransomware is a type of malware that attempts to gain access to a network to encrypt files on a system or otherwise deny access until a ransom payment is made.
+Ransomware is a type of malware that attempts to gain access to a network to encrypt files on a system or otherwise deny access until a ransom payment is made.

-- Phishing: Phishing and other social engineering attacks take advantage of employees and other end-users by using various forms of communication to trick them into downloading malicious software or disclosing confidential information.
+Phishing and other social engineering attacks take advantage of employees and other end-users by using various forms of communication to trick them into downloading malicious software or disclosing confidential information.

-- Advanced persistent threats (APT): Advanced Persistent Threats are typically carried out by highly-skilled cyber adversaries, and can remain undetected in a network for an extended period of time.
+Advanced Persistent Threats are typically carried out by highly-skilled cyber adversaries, and can remain undetected in a network for an extended period of time.

-- Distributed denial of service (DDoS): A Distributed Denial-of-Service (DDoS) attack disrupts traffic flow to a specific server on a site by taking control of botnets, rendering it inoperable.
+A Distributed Denial-of-Service (DDoS) attack disrupts traffic flow to a specific server on a site by taking control of botnets, rendering it inoperable.

-- Trojan attacks: A trojan attack is a malicious code or software that attempts to gain access to a network by portraying itself as one thing, while really being another.
+A trojan attack is a malicious code or software that attempts to gain access to a network by portraying itself as one thing, while really being another.

-- Man-in-the-middle (MITM) attacks: In a MITM attack, cybercriminals may change or steal data being transmitted across a network, typically by leveraging public WiFi connections.
+In a MITM attack, cybercriminals may change or steal data being transmitted across a network, typically by leveraging public WiFi connections.

-- Data manipulation: Data manipulation attacks can occur when an attacker makes undetected changes to an organization’s data, often going unnoticed for extended periods of time.
+Data manipulation attacks can occur when an attacker makes undetected changes to an organization’s data, often going unnoticed for extended periods of time.